morleym/furtive-handbook/docs/format-swiss.md

 ## How it Works

 Competitors are paired up for a first round of matches.
-If there is an even number of competitors, then all competitors will play each round.
 If there is an odd number of competitors, then one competitor will have a bye each round.
-After the first round of matches is completed, competitors are paired up for the second round based on their records (1-0 competitors are paired with 1-0 competitors, and 0-1 competitors are paired with 0-1 competitors).
+After the first round of matches is completed, competitors are paired up for the second round based on their records: 1-0 competitors are paired with 1-0 competitors, and 0-1 competitors are paired with 0-1 competitors.
+We'll get more into the specifics about pairings later.

 Assuming you are trying to determine a 1st place, this will continue until one competitor holds a higher record than all other competitors.

-E.g. for 8 competitors you'll have the following records after each round:
+For example, with 8 competitors you'll have the following records:

-* Round 1: 4 at *1-0*, 4 at *0-1*
+* After round 1: 4 at *1-0*, 4 at *0-1*
-* Round 2: 2 at *2-0*, 4 at *1-1*, 2 at *0-2*
+* After round 2: 2 at *2-0*, 4 at *1-1*, 2 at *0-2*
-* Round 3: **1 at *3-0***, 3 at *2-1*, 3 at *1-2*, 1 at *0-3*
+* After round 3: **1 at *3-0***, 3 at *2-1*, 3 at *1-2*, 1 at *0-3*

 Now you've determined a 1st place, and the Swiss competition would be over.